0xADE1A1DE/AssemblyLine/README.md

   int op_offset_i;

   /* 'i' index of opcode[i] when an offset is present for a REG value denoted as
-   * '+ rd' in felixcloutier (set this value to NA if not applicable to the instruction) */ int rd_offset_i;
+   * '+ rd' in the intel manual section 3.1.1.1
+   * (set this value to NA if not applicable to the instruction) */ int rd_offset_i;

-  // used for instructions with a single register operand denoted as '/num' in felixcloutier int single_reg_r;
+  /* used for instructions with a single register operand denoted as '/digit'
+   * in the intel manual section 3.1.1.1
+   */
+  int single_reg_r;

   // number of bytes in the opcode[MAX_OPCODE_LEN] field int instr_size;

-  // displacement for the W0 prefix (following byte after the vector extension prefix VEX) int w0_disp;
+  /* displacement for the W0 prefix (following byte after the vector extension prefix VEX)
+   * check intel manaul section 3.1.1.2
+   */
+  int w0_disp;

   /* opcode layout for an instruction ex: {REX,0x0f,0xa9,REG}